 POSITION 9: (All the way to the right on the knob) - Minor Scale

 OPTION/TAP SWITCH: The OPTION/TAP footswitch has two functions.
 If you press and hold the footswitch you will hear a "tape slowdown" effect on the glitch.
-So when you press down the you will hear the a pitch dive-bomb until the glitching stops completely.
+So when you press down the you will hear a pitch dive-bomb until the glitching stops completely.
 It is similar to the sound of manually slowing down a tape of recorded music.
-When you release the footswitch you will hear the opposite effect (a rise in pitch) as the glitch loop starts again.
+When you release the footswitch you will hear the opposite effect (a rise in pitch) as the glitch loop ramps back up.

 The second function of the OPTION/TAP footswitch stops and erases the glitch effect.
 To stop the glitch, simply tap the footswitch.